International Early Decision: English Proficiency Requirements

 Clark students must be able to read, speak and write English fluently, as well as be able to take notes and understand hour-long lectures.
 If English is not your native language (even if you are a U.S. citizen), you are required to submit evidence of English proficiency either through the Test of English as a Foreign Language (TOEFL), the International English Testing System (IELTS) or the Pearson Test of English (PTE).

-In order to be admitted to Clark, applicants must earn a minimum of an 80 on the TOEFL ibT (or a 550 on the paper version), a minimum of 6.5 on the IELTS or a minimum of a 55 on the PTE.
+In order to be admitted to Clark, applicants must earn a minimum of an 80 on the TOEFL ibT (with no sub-score below 15), a minimum of 6.5 on the IELTS (with no sub-score below 6.0) or a minimum of a 55 on the PTE.

 If you do not meet our minimum score requirements, but have a strong academic background, you may be granted provisional admission.